 Squamish is a community of about 17,000.
 It’s home to some exceptional places to visit.
 There are also lots of great outdoor recreational activities to do in the area.

-Squamish calls itself the “Outdoor Recreation Capital of Canada”, and for good reason.
-The region is world famous for mountain biking and hiking, as well as for both snowmobiling and back-country skiing in winter.
-The town is also well-known in the summer for wind and kite surfing around Squamish Spit.
+Squamish calls itself the “Outdoor Recreation Capital of Canada,” and for good reason.
+The region is famous for mountain biking and hiking, as well as for both snowmobiling and backcountry skiing in winter.

 What to See in Squamish